VA2QED/frame-of-references/notes/relative-motion.md

 ### ExplanationOfConflict

-To understand the confusion between the reported velocities better, let's put a number line that is stationary with the observer as well.
+Let's put a number line on the observer, this number line is used to describe the position of the object relative to the observer.

 > animation: add everything to the scene and add the reference frame

-Since the ball, the moving observer, the car and its number line that can tell it positions of objects are all moving at the same velocity, they are stationary relatively to each other.
-Thus the moving observer says that the ball is stationary relative to it.
+The observer and the ball are travelling at a constant velocity.
+Therefore the ball appears stationary relative to the blue observer

 > animation: the car moving to the right, but this time there will be a number line attached to the moving observer.